OSGeo/ogc-cite-action/README.md

 # ogc-cite-action

-A GitHub Action that simplifies testing your OGC server against [CITE](https://github.com/opengeospatial/cite/wiki).
+Simplify testing your OGC implementation server against [CITE](https://github.com/opengeospatial/cite/wiki).
+This repo contains a CITE runner that can be called as a github action.
+It can also be used standalone, which allows integration with other CI platforms.

-This action is able to either:
+This code can either:

 - Spin up a docker container with the [ogc teamengine image](https://hub.docker.com/r/ogccite/teamengine-production), running test suites in an isolated CI environment
 - Use an existing teamengine deployment

-This code can also be run in standalone fashion, making possible to integrate with other CI tools, or even to be run locally.

 ## Inputs